Connect Jira with Automation

 If the integration isn't working:

-- Double-check the webhook URL and secret in PushFeedback.
+- Double-check the webhook URL and token in PushFeedback.

 - Verify the Jira automation rule is enabled.